 - Many courses have assessed coursework

-- Some assessments are submitted electronically (usually via Blackboard), others in hard copy
+- Assessments are submitted electronically (usually via Blackboard)

 - It’s your responsibility to submit the right work in the right way at the right time